jrosen48/utk-homepage/content/post/2021-04-15-a-very-good-example-of-bayes-in-science-education-kubsch-et-al-2021/index.md

 tags: []
 ---

 I recently read Kubsch and colleague's (2021) paper in *Practical Assessment, Research, and Evaluation*, and it is revelatory.
-It only only introduces Bayesian statistical methods in the context of science education research, it shows: a) a case in which prior knowledge can be meaningfully brought to bear upon the analysis and b) how the use of a prior can be critiqued/compared with the effects of a less informative prior.
+It not only introduces Bayesian statistical methods in the context of science education research, it shows: a) a case in which prior knowledge can be meaningfully brought to bear upon the analysis and b) how the use of a prior can be critiqued/compared with the effects of a less informative prior.
 It also compares the analysis to the frequentist approach nicely.
 I think this could be a foundational piece in science education research.

 https://scholarworks.umass.edu/pare/vol26/iss1/4/